 During the disinfecting process, make sure you don’t miss steps 8 and 9.
 You don’t want the cleaners that you used to combine with the bleach you’re using to sanitize the unit.

 Along with following a daily ice machine cleaning schedule, ice machines often need professional cleaning, ice machine maintenance, and ice machine repair.
-While routine Hoshizaki ice machine cleaning helps keep your ice supply clean, a professional ice machine technician will disassemble the machine, disinfecting and sanitizing each component.
+While cleaning your Hoshizaki commercial ice machine routinely helps prevent ice contamination, a professional ice machine technician will disassemble the machine, disinfecting and sanitizing each component.
 Professional Hoshizaki ice machine cleaning is the perfect way to get rid of the scale build-up that can’t be removed with regular cleanings.
-If you don’t keep up with it, you could be looking at an ice machine repair that could leave you without ice.
+If you don’t keep up with it, you could be looking at a ice machine repair that could leave you without ice.

-Automatic Icemakers provides commercial ice machines for sale to businesses throughout the Chicago area.
+We also provide commercial ice machines for sale to businesses throughout the Chicago area.
 Our commercial ice machine lease program includes a quality ice machine, along with maintenance and cleaning.
-Contact us today if this sounds right for your business!
+Contact us today if you are ready to simplify your ice machine needs!